ICAP steps up cost cuts to counter broking slowdown

 ICAP, the world's largest derivatives broker, said in May it would make the cuts by the end of March 2014, but went further on Wednesday by pledging to slash that amount by the end of the current financial year in March 2013.

-"I'm pleased with the rapid progress we have made in our cost-saving programme," Chief Executive Michael Spencer said.
+"I'm pleased with the rapid progress we have made in our cost-saving program," Chief Executive Michael Spencer said.

 ICAP last month cut almost 100 staff in London and New York, marking the latest wave of jobs cuts in a sector struggling with weak markets.